 The watch beneath the fancy coating is no mug, either.
 The Tockr Air Defender Chronograph watches extol the true spirit of the brand.
 Inspired by an active lifestyle with aviation-led designs, these watches have their aesthetic roots in the 1970s, when watchmakers started to experiment with more interesting sculptural case designs.
 At 45mm, the cushion-shaped stainless steel case packs a modern punch with a retro vibe.
 My favorite part of the Tockr Air Defender case (not counting the Hydro-Dip decoration) is the concave bevel that surrounds the domed sapphire crystal.
-This gives the watch’s case so much more character and nuance with increasing thickness to the point at which it would be unwearably large.
+This gives the watch’s case so much more character and nuance without increasing thickness to the point at which it would be unwearably large.

 One advantage of the case size is its inherent robustness, resulting in its wearability.
 The watch is water-resistant to 100 meters, and the dial is treated with Ultra-luminescent markers to ensure legibility in all light conditions.
 For added functionality, the rotating inner bezel can be adjusted by pushing the crown at 10 o’clock.
 Additionally, this hefty housing is home to one of the industry’s most reliable calibers — the evergreen premium Valjoux 7750 Swiss-made automatic movement, given new life by the awesome Tockr skeletonized rotor.
 The ubiquitous movement has a maximum power reserve of 42 hours and can record up to 12 hours of elapsed time via the chronograph function.
 The sub-dials on the dial show the going seconds, the 30-minute counter, and the 12-hour counter at 9, 12, and 6 o’clock, respectively.
 At 3 o’clock, a handy day/date window is applied.
 The new Tockr Air Defender Chronograph Hydro-Dip watches are custom-painted inpainted in orange, red, or green to coordinate with the housing, but are generally bright flashes of color set against a deep blue or black dial.